IgrikXD/Easy-SDR/Useful info/How to work with RTL-SDR receivers on Linux.md

-# How to work with SDR receivers on Linux
+# How to work with RTL-SDR receivers on Linux

 In this tutorial, I'll show you how to work with SDR receivers in Linux.
 [Manjaro Linux] will be used for the work, however, any Arch-based distribution will worked with this manual.